hipnologo/data_fallacies/README.md

 To see a demonstration of each fallacy, run the app and select a fallacy from the dropdown menu.

+## Acknowledgements

+This app was based on the Data Fallacies to Avoid article by Nina Zumel and John Mount.
+The dataset used in this app is synthetic and was created using NumPy.
+The plots were generated using Seaborn

 ## License

 This app is licensed under the [MIT License](https://opensource.org/licenses/MIT).